tlamedia/gtm-kit/readme.txt

 = 1.X =

 Enhancements:
+* New admin GUI based on WordPress components.
 * Added a more robust method of adding data attributes to the HTML.
 * Optimize autoload of options for better performance.